thejettdurham/jinteg/README.md

 # jinteg
-A super-simple integration testing framework &amp; toolbox for Java
+A super-simple integration testing framework for Java

 I created this project to fill a need that I had for a simple way to write consistent integration tests designed to be run in a terminal in a production (or near-production) environment.
 I didn't want to rely on specifically tailored environments, complicated mocking constructs, or funky test runners. jinteg provides a simple framework for writing integration tests that can be run directly from java (via a main method) and whose results are easily parsed.